 Finding the best drone, at the best price, can be a time-consuming project.
 There are hundreds of different drones on the market now with a variety of various features and price points.
-To help you out, we've rounded up the best drone deals that are available online.
+To help you out, we've rounded up the best drone sales and deals that are available online.

 Whether you're an aviation enthusiast or shopping for a new toy for your kid, now's a great time to find a drone.
 We've scoured the internet to find a selection of drone deals at the best prices.
 Below you'll find discounts and sales on drones at every price point and with different sets of features, so no matter what kind of flying you're planning on doing, you can find an affordable option.